driesvints/driesvints.com/resources/content/posts/2016-03-20-getting-started-with-dotfiles.md

 When running OS X, [Homebrew](http://brew.sh/) is essential.
 It helps you install packages and tools in an easy way through the CLI.
 It should probably be the first thing you install when setting up a new Mac.

 Homebrew can also help install your apps.
 For that, you'll need [Homebrew Cask](https://caskroom.github.io/).
-You don't need to worry about manually downloading and installing packages and tools.
-Homebrew Cask can even install your preferred fonts.
+You won't need to worry about manually downloading and installing packages and tools anymore.
+Cask can even install your preferred fonts.
 Apps from the app store still need to be installed manually, though.

 To bring it all together in your dotfiles, you probably want to adopt a `Brewfile`.
 [Homebrew Bundler](https://github.com/Homebrew/homebrew-bundle) allows you to organize your system's dependencies in a single file so Homebrew knows what to install when installing from a fresh system.
 It's like [Composer](https://getcomposer.org/) but for your Mac.
 Feel free to take a look at [my own Brewfile](https://github.com/driesvints/dotfiles/blob/master/Brewfile) to see what tools and apps I've got installed.
 A simple `brew bundle` installs your dependencies.